ahmedm0ssad/SIFT-Texture-Image-Retrieval/README.md

 - and many more texture types

 Each category represents a specific texture pattern commonly found in natural and man-made materials.

+### Obtaining the Dataset

+Due to GitHub's file size limitations (100MB max), the full image dataset is not included in this repository.
+You can obtain the texture images in one of these ways:

+1. **Download from project owner**: Contact the project owner to get access to the `images.zip` file (approximately 377MB).

+2. **Use your own texture dataset**: You can use any texture dataset with a similar structure, organizing images in category subfolders.

+3. **Create sample data**: For testing purposes, you can create a small subset of texture images organized in category folders.

 ## 📈 Experimental Results <a name="experimental-results"></a>